serenity-is/docs/tutorials/courses/README.md

         Average = (Midterm + Final) / 2;
 }
 ```
-## Step 3 — Updating the SaveHandler
+## Step 3 — Call it from the SaveHandler

 Override `BeforeSave` in `GradesSaveHandler.cs` so the average is calculated before the record is saved: